The Dark Eye (role-playing game)

 The Dark Eye (Das Schwarze Auge) is a German tabletop role-playing game with a high fantasy theme created by Ulrich Kiesow and launched by Schmidt Spiel & Freizeit GmbH and Droemer Knaur Verlag in 1984.
-It is the most successful role-playing game on the German market, outselling Dungeons & Dragons.
-Many years of work on the game have led to a detailed and extensively described game world.
+It is the most successful role-playing game on the German market, outselling Dungeons & Dragons, and has the largest body of official publications for a single game world of any role-playing game.
+The English edition of The Dark Eye is published by Ulisses US, an official subsidiary of the current German publisher Ulisses Spiele Germany.
+The Dark Eye is also published in various other languages.

+History

 Droemer Knaur dropped the project in early 1989; after the bankruptcy of the Schmidt Spiel & Freizeit GmbH in 1997, publishing was continued by Fantasy Productions (which had already done all the editorial work).
 Since the game's launch, it has gone through five editions, making the rules and background more complex.
 The basic rules of the fourth edition of The Dark Eye were published in 2001, and it became the first edition to be released in English in October 2003.
 The fifth edition of the game was released in August 2015, with an English translation released in November 2016.

+Aventuria

-Aventuria, the continent on which the game is set, was first introduced to the English-language market through a series of computer games and novels and later under the name Realms of Arkania.
+Aventuria, the continent on which most of the game is set, was first introduced to the English-language market through a series of computer games and novels and later under the name Realms of Arkania.
 The trademark Realms of Arkania was owned by the now-defunct Sir-tech Software, Inc., which spurred the name change to The Dark Eye; Fantasy Productions was unable to obtain the trademark.
 In April 2007, Ulisses Spiele assumed the TDE pen-and-paper licence from Fantasy Productions.
+Aventuria and the wider game world of TDE has the largest body of official publications - sourcebooks, maps, etc. - of any game-world for a role-playing game.
+It is continuously being expanded and features an officially recorded 80+ year history in which two years of game-time take place in one calendar year.